 How can I help my parent?

-Treatment for alcoholism is a long process that involves a lot of steps.
+Treatment for Alcohol Use Disorder is a long process that involves a lot of steps.
 It is not something that falls on one person’s shoulders alone and therefore you should never feel that you have to help your parent all by yourself.
 Talk to other trusted adults in your life and your health care provider.
 These people can help you and your parent get the help you both need.

 How can I help myself?